-The high-tech Samsung SMARTSchool will support advanced teacher education and research from reception through to secondary school, with a focus on science, technology, engineering, and mathematics (STEM).
+The Samsung SMARTSchool supports advanced teacher education and research from reception through to secondary school, with a focus on science, technology, engineering, and mathematics (STEM).
+It allows teachers to collaborate and engage in critical thinking, creatively problem solve real-life problems and build their technological proficiency.

 Magill Education Precinct Vision Statement